 Test Updates on a Development Site First

-Because your WooCommerce shop could also be running alongside any number of different WordPress plugins, updates aren’t always a smooth process.
+Because your WooCommerce shop could also be running alongside different WordPress plugins, updates aren’t always a smooth process.
 Bugs not only show up in new releases of Woo, but conflicts can arise with any plugin or theme you have installed.
 It can be a hot mess if not handled properly.

 That’s why I always recommend running a development (aka staging) version of your site.
 Some WordPress specialty hosting companies will provide this for you.
 If yours doesn’t offer this service, there are plugins that can help.
 Or you can install a MAMP or WAMP server on your own system.

-A staging environment gives you the opportunity to test out the latest plugin updates without fear of breaking your live site.
+A staging environment allows you to test out the latest plugin updates without fear of breaking your live site.
 Install any available updates, click around your site and put through a test order or two.
 If everything works as expected, you can run the updates on your live site (or push them if you’re running some sort of version control).
 If something isn’t working right, you’ll be able to safely troubleshoot without disrupting customers.

 This may take you more time, but it gives you some peace of mind.
 Watching an update break your site is no fun.
 Take that possibility out of the equation with this extra step.